-The fund and an underlying fund may also hold cash or cash equivalents, including commercial paper and short-term securities issued by the U.S. government, its agencies and instrumentalities.
-The percentage of the fund and an underlying fund invested in such holdings varies and depends on various factors, including market conditions.
+The fund may also hold cash or cash equivalents, including commercial paper and short-term securities issued by the U.S. government, its agencies and instrumentalities.
+The percentage of the fund invested in such holdings varies and depends on various factors, including market conditions.
 The investment adviser may determine that it is appropriate to invest a substantial portion of the fund's assets in such instruments in response to certain circumstances, such as periods of market turmoil.
 For temporary defensive purposes, the fund may invest without limitation in such instruments.
 A larger percentage of such holdings could reduce the magnitude of the fund's gain in a period of rising market prices.
 Alternatively, a larger percentage of such holdings could reduce the magnitude of the fund's loss in a period of falling market prices and provide liquidity to make additional investments or to meet the fund's obligations.